 Learn more about the stroke program at Mary Washington Healthcare and meet Jessica Boyce, a young stroke survivor who now volunteers as a stroke educator and is an active member of the stroke support group.

-American Heart Association Award recognizes Mary Washington Hospital’s commitment to quality stroke care.
+American Heart Association Award recognizes Mary Washington Hospital’s commitment to quality stroke patient care.

 In addition to treating stroke patients within the hospital, the MWH Stroke team is dedicated to providing the communities we serve with valuable information on stroke education and prevention, including recognizing a stroke.